stevenrskelton/sortable-table/README.md

 Polymer Web Component that generates a sortable &lt;table&gt; from JSON.

-There are many capable Javascript grids, this one aims to:
+There are many capable Javascript grids, this one aims to have all the same features plus:
-- leverage browser's native `template` support,
-- be declaratively configurable through DOM (requiring no Javascript to use),
+**+ leverage native browser support for `template to be fully customizable,** and **+ be declaratively configurable through DOM and require no Javascript to use**.
-- be as simple to use, and
-- have all the features of those other grids.

 ## Built-In Table Features